bsm3d/Traktor-Bridge/README.md

 ### Optional Dependencies
 - **[mutagen](https://pypi.org/project/mutagen/)** - Audio metadata handling library by Michael Urman, Lukáš Lalinský, and contributors

+### OPEN SOURCE PROJECT
+This software is free and open source, distributed under an open license for educational and practical purposes.

+**AUTHORIZED USAGE:**

+- Educational use within academic framework
+- Personal use and modification
+- Citation with appropriate author reference

+**RESTRICTIONS:**

+- Commercial use or code exploitation requires prior authorization from the author
+- Redistribution must maintain original copyright notice

+**Contact:** For authorization requests or information: contact via GitHub repository

+**Transparency Note:** This documentation is the result of human work, based on personal notes and experiences.
+It may contain errors or inaccuracies.
+Artificial intelligence has been used as a tool for proofreading and correction assistance.

+## Warranty Disclaimer

+**NO WARRANTY**: This software is provided "as is" without warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and non-infringement.
+In no event shall the authors be liable for any claim, damages or other liability arising from the use of this software.

+**USER RESPONSIBILITY**: Users are responsible for backing up their data before conversion and verifying compatibility with their specific hardware and software configurations.

+**LEGAL COMPLIANCE**: This software is provided for educational and interoperability purposes.
+Users must ensure compliance with all applicable laws and licenses in their jurisdiction.

+**Have fun, experiment, and enjoy bridging your creative workflows!**

 **Special thanks** to all the library maintainers and contributors who make tools like this possible.

 ---